YaminiKandi/JavaScript/16 JS Functions .md

 sayHi('Yamini');
 // Hi Yamini
 ```
+It doesn't matter when we invoke a function.
+We don't have to worry if its outer environments are still running.
+The JavaScript engine will always make sure that whatever function I'm running, that it will have access to the variables that it's supposed to have access to.
+That its scope is intact.

 In the hood:
 * Global execution context will be created.
 * When it invokes `var sayHi = greet('Hi');` then creates a new execution context greet()